Graduate Studies Reports Access

 h) Appreciate the contribution of psychology to education.

-a) Discuss various theories of development and apply two of them to one's area of interest in research.
+- Learning Outcomes: a) Discuss various theories of development and apply two of them to one's area of interest in research.
 Students interpret the results from 10 research articles related to one area of research from those theoretical perspectives.

 b) Write two APA style papers that critique research articles.